KasparEtter/ef1p/pages/internet/internet.md

 Many of them are [three-letter acronyms (TLA)](https://en.wikipedia.org/wiki/Three-letter_acronym), but some are longer, which makes them extended three-letter acronyms (ETLA).
-While I introduce most of the acronyms before using them, you can simply hover over a TLA or an ETLA with your mouse if you forgot what they stand for.
+While I introduce all acronyms before using them, you can simply hover over a TLA or an ETLA with your mouse if you forgot what they stand for.
 If you are reading this on a touch device,